 Living abroad is all about using your head.
 Learn the culture, assimilate into it and try to speak the local language.
 Don’t try to make that country fit into that way you think that it should be.
 Being that way will display an image or arrogance to the locals and this will not help you in any way.
 If you can’t speak the language, just try.
 Most times the locals will just love that you are trying and this will endear you to their hearts.

 Many expats wonder about driving and owning a car in another country.
 In many countries you can get a drivers license and own a car without any problems.
 Please consider that in many countries, people don’t drive like you may be used to.
 It can be more of a free-for-all or slightly organized chaos.
 Don’t assume that they’ll be like you when they are behind the wheel.
 Also, unless you speak at least a little of the local language, having a breakdown on the side of the road could be a danger or a least a real problem.
 You aren’t going to be able to pick up the phone and call triple A and call for towing.
+Storing your car indoors could also present an issue because many countries do not build indoor space for cars, so garages are not common.
 Many expats will choose to live in a city where they can walk or use public transportation to both save money and to save a hassle.
 If you do need to use a car, you can rent one as long as you maintain a drivers license.
 Our advice would be to obtain a new license when you get settled into your new country, then you can have more options when the bug bites you!

 We’re going to take you on an amazing journey around the globe and we hope that you come back often because we want to be of help to you on your quest to find a great place in this world!